Free Shipping On Orders Over $49.00

 Delta 8 and delta 9 THC work by interacting with your endocannabinoid system (ECS), a receptor system in your body responsible for regulating your vital functions, including mood, sleep, inflammatory response, and more.

-But during times of mental or physical unbalance, introducing cannabinoids into your system from the outside may support your ECS and help it do its job better.
+By regulating your vital functions, your ECS keeps your body balanced.
+During times of mental or physical unbalance, introducing cannabinoids into your system from the outside may support your ECS and help it do its job better.

 To understand how delta 8 and delta 9 work with your ECS, it’s important to know the two main types of cannabinoid receptors:

-• CB1 receptors — Located in the central nervous system and throughout the body.
+• CB1 receptors: Located in the central nervous system and throughout the body.
 These receptors are responsible for regulating the effects cannabinoids have on your mind.

-• CB2 receptors – Located all throughout the body, except for in the nervous system.
+• CB2 receptors: Located all throughout the body, except for in the nervous system.
 These receptors are responsible for regulating the effects cannabinoids have on your body.

 Delta 8 and delta 9 both interact with both types of receptors, but to different degrees.
-This allows both cannabinoids to render physical, as well as mental, relaxation.

-However, delta 8 binds more strongly to CB2 receptors than delta 9 does, which is why its physical effects are stronger than those of delta 9.
+Delta 8 binds more strongly to CB2 receptors than delta 9 does, which is why its physical effects are stronger than those of delta 9.
 Delta 8 also binds more weakly to the CB1 receptors than delta 9, which explains why it’s less psychoactive than delta 9.

 In addition to generally understanding what each receptor does, scientists have found that the activation of the CB1 receptor “leads to an induction of sleep [11].”